 How to use the toddler schedule

-- Laminate the individual pictures – if you have a laminator.
-This is optional, but it will make all the activity pictures last longer.
-We don’t have a laminator, and we are OK with re-printing this every few weeks if we need to.
+- Laminate the individual pictures - if you have a laminator.
+This is optional, but it will make all the pictures last longer.
+We don't have a laminator (it's on the list of things to get!), but we are OK with re-printing this every few weeks if we need to.

 - Create a daily schedule and tape the corresponding activity pictures up on a wall, a whiteboard, a chalkboard, a poster board - anything where your toddler can easily see it.